 You’re ready to sell your home so you can embark on some new, exciting chapter of life.
 Maybe you’ve recently changed jobs, hope to be closer to your grandkids, or want a roomier abode complete with a home office and outdoor living space.
 The only rational choice is to sell the house, but that doesn’t make the process of selling a house any easier (not to mention emotional).

 On top of parting with the countless memories you’ve built here, you may need to address some needed repairs and get the house ready for showings.
 Perhaps the roof is dinged up from a past storm, or your carpets carry lingering smells.
-Given that people stay in their homes for an average of 10 years, clutter tends to stack up in forgotten closets and drawers.
+Given that people stay in their homes for about 15 years, clutter tends to stack up in forgotten closets and drawers.
 Where to begin?

 One good place to start is by requesting a home value estimate to see what your home is worth in today’s market.
 HomeLight can assist by providing you with a preliminary estimate of value in under two minutes.
 This estimate uses details like recent sales records, your home’s last sale price, and market trends data, plus your responses to a seven-question quiz to refine the estimate’s accuracy.